ja4h3ad/enterprise-ai-substrate/README.md

 The agents use common entities such as VIN, production order, plant, line, shift, machine, tool, process step, part lot, supplier, inspection, defect, and quality case.
 They investigate different domains in parallel while preserving a shared semantic and evidentiary model.

 The graph narrows the investigation and surfaces structurally related evidence.
 It does not independently prove causality.

-## Opening narrative

-> I have been thinking about how an enterprise at Toyota's scale might embed an AI substrate into its corporate operating system—not as a separate collection of pilots, and not as a model attached to every application, but as a governed set of reusable capabilities.
->
-> I would start with the business process, user, application, or enterprise event.
-Identity and policy establish who is acting and what data or actions are permitted.
-AI application services expose reusable business capabilities, while an orchestration layer coordinates stateful workflows, specialist agents, human approvals, and enterprise tools.
->
-> Beneath that, I would separate three core forms of intelligence: approved models behind a model broker; semantic knowledge combining ontology, RDF or knowledge graphs, and vector retrieval; and composable enterprise capabilities spanning systems such as ERP, MES, PLM, QMS, and SCM.
->
-> A2A- or ACP-style coordination allows agents to delegate tasks and exchange artifacts, while a durable state layer preserves workflow state, provenance, events, and operational truth.
-Evaluation and behavioral intelligence then determine whether the overall decision system—not only the model—is reliable, safe, economically viable, and producing the intended business result.
->
-> TOGAF gives us the lifecycle, viewpoints, and governance process.
-This reference architecture supplies the AI-specific building blocks that would be developed inside that process.

-## Closing statement

-> The objective is not to deploy an isolated agent.
-It is to make AI a governed, observable, and replaceable participant in Toyota's existing enterprise architecture.